French ship Recherche (1787): Career

-The ship was built as Truite and served under this name until July 1791, when she was renamed to Recherche and recommissioned as a 12-gun frigate.
+The ship was built as ' and served under this name until July 1791, when she was renamed to ' and recommissioned as a 12-gun frigate.

 She departed from Brest on 29 September 1791 for an exploration mission in search of Lapérouse, sailing to New Caledonia.
 Bruni d'Entrecasteaux died aboard on 21 July 1793.

 Fate

-On 28 October 1793, Recherche was captured by the Dutch at Surabaya, only to be returned to France in February 1794.
+On 28 October 1793, ' was captured by the Dutch at Surabaya, only to be returned to France in February 1794.
 She was sold to Holland in September and sold for scrap two months later.